What is the technological singularity?

 Beyond nanotechnology, the broader field of materials science could play a crucial role in the singularity.
 Innovations in materials that can change properties on demand or conduct electricity with minimal loss could revolutionize how machines operate and interact with their environments.
 Materials such as graphene and metamaterials could enable entirely new kinds of devices that contribute to the acceleration of technological capabilities.

 As AI and other technologies require more power, advancements in energy storage and generation will be critical.
-Improved battery technologies, like solid-state batteries or breakthroughs in nuclear fusion, could provide the vast amounts of clean energy needed to power advanced computing systems and other singularity-enabling technologies.
+Improved battery technologies, such as solid-state batteries or breakthroughs in nuclear fusion, could provide the vast amounts of clean energy needed to power advanced computing systems and other singularity-enabling technologies.

 Beyond brain-computer interfaces, advanced biotechnologies such as gene editing (CRISPR), synthetic biology and organ regeneration might extend human life expectancy, fundamentally change human health and potentially alter human capacities.
 These technologies might also merge with AI developments to create biohybrid systems, blending biological and mechanical elements.